Romalu86/RESTool/README.md

 After the decompilation process is completed, the "unpacked_inis" folder will appear with the files: OBJ.ini, WEAP.ini, CNST.ini and SFX.ini

 The reverse compilation process is also possible.
-The folder with the program contains everything you need (the compiler and customized batch files !MakeRES !MakeDB_OE_old !MakeDB_OE_new).
+The folder with the program contains everything you need (the compiler and customized batch files !MakeRES !MakeDB_OE_old, !MakeDB_OE_new, !MakeRES_Locoland).
 When you run one of the available batch files, the program takes the files "OBJ.ini, WEAP.ini, CNST.ini, SFX.ini.", and performs a reverse compilation.
 If the process was successful, the test.res or test.db file will appear in the root directory.